rsvp/chess/README.md

 * Be extremely subtle, to the point of formlessness.
 * Be patient in times of crisis.
 * Be patient while calculating.
+* Be quick, but do not hurry without full development.
 * Be the chess player, not the chess piece.
 * Be the harshest critic of your own wins.
 * Be well enough prepared so that preparation does not play a role.